 A few daily habits can go a long way in helping you and your loved ones avoid the dental emergencies detailed on this page:

-Before Dr. Sutter provides any emergency treatment, he will quickly examine your mouth and go over your options, plus he will discuss the costs associated with each.
-Different emergencies call for different procedures, so the price can vary.
+Before Dr. Sutter provides any emergency treatment, he will quickly examine your mouth and go over your options, and our team will talk to you about the costs associated with each.
+Different emergencies call for different procedures, so prices vary from patient to patient.
 If you’re worried about being able to afford this type of care, our dental office is willing to work with your insurance and offers financing to help you get what you need while staying on budget.

 If a tooth is simply too decayed or damaged to be restored, then the only choice is to remove it.
 To make this treatment as comfortable as possible, patients can choose to receive dental sedation in addition to local anesthesia, which helps most feel practically nothing throughout the process.
 Afterward, Dr. Sutter can help a patient quickly fill the gap with a custom-made restoration.